-Corruption is one of the major obstacles to diversifying oil-rich MENA economies; it is deeply rooted not only in the underlying political and economic structure but also in society and an everyday affair at all levels in these countries.
-Pervasive corruption, which obstructs attempts at economic diversification, renders these economies ill-prepared to cope with the post-oil era and more-rather than less-vulnerable to economic disasters, financial shocks, external pressures and the recurrence of political unrest and instability in the future (Devarajan, 2018).
-Corruption has also led to government failure that caused allocational distortions, economic inefficiencies and serious rigidities in the economic structure of oilendowed MENA countries.
-In fact, corrupt bureaucrats and disgruntled politicians created artificial bureaucratic bottlenecks in order to be able to divert huge amounts of oil rents into their pockets and transfer embezzled public funds into foreign bank accounts and hidden offshore holdings; they did much damage because they had more room for maneuver and knew that no one can stop their habit of corruption especially in the absence of transparency, accountability, democratic scrutiny, independent inspection, adherence to the rule of law, fidelity, self-control, conscientiousness, institutional checks and balances and other modes of controlling the exercise of public power, and peaceful means to change or replace leadership (Bellin, 2012).
-The lure of private interest and gain was and still is a sufficient incentive for corrupt politicians to avert seeking out economic diversification and avoid giving absolute priority to reinvesting oil rents in education, technology development, innovation, new R&D activities, job training programs, human skills, and transportation infrastructure.
-In most MENA oil exporters, especially non-GCC countries, corrupt politicians do not lift a finger to do anything practical about the poor business climate that is a persistent handicap for economic diversification, and hence discouraging both domestic and foreign investors, and deterring entrepreneurs, especially women, from creating a startup, repelling Multinational corporations, and inhibiting technology transfer.
+Corruption is one of the major obstacles to diversifying oil-rich MENA economies; it is deeply rooted not only in the underlying political and economic structure, but also in the society.
+It is an everyday affair at all levels in these countries.
+Pervasive corruption, which obstructs economic diversification attempts, renders these economies ill-prepared to cope with the post-oil era and more (rather than less) vulnerable to economic disasters, financial shocks, external pressures, and the recurrence of political unrest and instability in the future (Devarajan, 2018).
+Corruption has also led to government failure that caused allocational distortions, economic inefficiencies, and serious rigidities in the economic structure of oilendowed MENA countries.
+In fact, corrupt bureaucrats and disgruntled politicians created artificial bureaucratic bottlenecks in order to be able to divert huge amounts of oil rents into their pockets and transfer embezzled public funds into foreign bank accounts and hidden offshore holdings.
+They did much damage because they had more room for maneuvering and knew that no one could stop their habit of corruption - especially in the absence of transparency, accountability, democratic scrutiny, independent inspection, adherence to the rule of law, fidelity, self-control, conscientiousness, institutional checks and balances, and other modes of controlling the exercise of public power and peaceful means to change or replace leadership (Bellin, 2012).
+The lure of private interest and gain was (and still is) a sufficient incentive for corrupt politicians to stop seeking out economic diversification and avoid prioritizing the reinvestment of oil rents in education, technology development, innovation, new research and development activities, job training programs, human skills, and transportation infrastructure.
+For most MENA oil exporters, especially non-Gulf Cooperation Council (GCC) countries, corrupt politicians contributed to the poor business climate that is a persistent handicap for economic diversification.
+It therefore discourages both domestic and foreign investors, deters entrepreneurs, especially women, from creating a startup, makes multinational corporations more susceptible to risks, and inhibits technology transfer.

-The question of why some oil-rich countries succeeded in diversifying their economies while MENA oil exporters fail to do so has attracted considerable interest.
-Successful diversifiers like Canada, Norway and Malaysia showed tremendous commitment to finally getting rid of heavy dependence on oil exports and became role models and trend setters for oil-cursed countries that aspire in some way to an expanded and diversified export base (Joya, 2015).
-These countries share a main commonality which is a very low level of corruption that enabled Norway, for example, to market its program called 'Oil for Development' in which oil rents are channeled to development activities and diversification purposes.
-These successful diversifiers support the argument that the triangle of oil rents, control of corruption and strong institutions still constitutes a central part of their model for a sustainable path of successful economic diversification.
-The insistence of Norwegian and Canadian successive governments on leaving no room for corruption or unfair advantage paved the way for introducing radical and successful economic reforms, prioritizing education, embracing a very wide range of non-oil industries, developing effective intersectoral collaboration, achieving rapid technological change and boosting productivity gains (Kaznacheev, 2017; Nore, 2019).
-These well-diversified economies have also shown that early implementation of serious institutional reforms is of paramount importance when it comes to the success of a diversification strategy.
+The question of why some oil-rich countries succeeded in diversifying their economies while MENA oil exporters failed to do so has attracted considerable interest.
+Successful diversifiers like Canada, Norway, and Malaysia showed tremendous commitment to finally getting rid of their heavy dependence on oil exports and became role models and trendsetters for oil-cursed countries that aspire, in some way, to achieve an expanded and diversified export base (Joya, 2015).
+These countries share a main commonality, which is a very low level of corruption that enabled Norway, for example, to market its "Oil for Development" program, in which oil rents are channeled to development activities and diversification purposes.
+These successful diversifiers support the argument that the triangle of oil rents, control of corruption, and strong institutions still constitutes a central part of their model for a sustainable path towards successful economic diversification.
+The insistence of successive Norwegian and Canadian governments on leaving no room for corruption or unfair advantage paved the way for introducing radical and successful economic reforms, prioritizing education, embracing a very wide range of non-oil industries, developing effective intersectoral collaboration, achieving rapid technological change, and boosting productivity gains (Kaznacheev, 2017; Nore, 2019).
+These well-diversified economies have also shown that the early implementation of serious institutional reforms is of paramount importance when it comes to the success of a diversification strategy.